This handbook is written for a computer science student who wants to understand Eyeling as code and as a reasoning machine.

 See also: Chapter 14 — Entry points: CLI, bundle exports, and npm API.

 By default, Eyeling prints newly derived forward facts (the heads of fired => rules), serialized as N3.
+It does not reprint your input facts.

 For proof/explanation output and output modes, see: